Internet-Draft OAuth Mission Consent Evidence August 2026

 McGuinness, K., "Mission Expansion for OAuth 2.0", , <https://mcguinness.github.io/mission-bound-authorization/draft-mcguinness-oauth-mission-expansion.html>.

-This appendix is experimental: adopt it for evaluation, not as a stable interface.
-Each rung below extends the ladder of Section 6 by importing a trust infrastructure this profile does not supply: platform or trusted-execution-environment attestation for Rung 2, transaction-confirming authenticators for Rung 3.
+This appendix defines the rungs above the conforming floor of Rung 0 (Section 6).
+Each is a named optional claim (Section 10).
+Rung 1 is optional and stable; Rungs 2 through 4 are additionally experimental, to adopt for evaluation, not as a stable interface, because each imports a trust infrastructure this profile does not supply: platform or trusted-execution-environment attestation for Rung 2, transaction-confirming authenticators for Rung 3.
 The cumulative rule of Section 6 applies: a rung is claimed only over a disclosure that also satisfies the rungs below it.

 Rung 2, Attested rendering: